 Another area that is often on the basic Old City tour is Mount Zion.
 Unlike the Mount of Olives, which is on a different ridge and lies beyond a valley, Mount Zion is outside the Old City walls but technically and historically still a part of the Old City.

-Here you’ll find some very important sites close to one another: the Tomb of King David, the Room of the Last Supper and the Dormition Church.
-The grave of Oskar Schindler, by the way, is also close by.
+Here you’ll find some very important sites located close to one another: the Tomb of King David, the Room of the Last Supper and the Dormition Church.
+The grave of Oskar Schindler is also close by.

 The most important sites you’ll see as you walk from the top of the mountain to the bottom are the Chapel of Ascension, Pater Noster, the Jewish cemetery, Dominus Flevit, Gethsemane and the Tomb of Mary.